The Complete Guide to Achilles Tendon Rupture

 achilles-tendon-rupture-1

 A healthy tendon does not rupture with everyday activities or sports.
 If you have had Achilles tendinopathy (also known as Achilles tendinitis) in the past, you are at a higher risk for rupture.
-In fact, degenerative changes are regularly found in ruptured tendons.2
+Degenerative changes are regularly found in ruptured tendons.2

 Due to the limited understanding of the risk factors, it is extremely difficult to predict who will rupture their Achilles tendon.